We represent famous celebrities who require a high degree of confidentiality.

 Sometimes Bad Publicity is Good Publicity But Sometimes It’s Not

-We recently represented one of the most well-known national celebrities seen on TV and talk shows all the time.
-The injury was a facial scar caused by a doctor.
+We recently represented one of the most well-known national celebrities seen on TV and talk shows every day.
+The injury was a facial scar caused by a doctor, but no one knows and you can’t see it on TV.

 There were two publicity problems with this claim.
 One was that the scar disappeared after we were retained and is now barely noticeable.
 The second is that the claim is against a well-known doctor.

 It would not have been advisable from a publicity viewpoint to initiate a medical malpractice claim because it would look like the celebrity was suing a well-known doctor for a minor issue.
 We consulted with the celebrity’s PR firm and everyone was in agreement to drop the claim.